/

 Advisories

-Chainguard Image for jre-crac
+Chainguard Container for jre-crac

 Minimalist Wolfi-based OpenJDK JRE image with CRaC support.
 Used for running Java applications.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/jre-crac:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 CRaC Application Example